-TikTok is a vast social media network that’s projected to reach over 100 million users in the United States by 2025.
-The platform is known for its short-form videos that are recommended based on what users like, watch, and follow, and TikTok’s algorithm-powered ability to serve up content users want to see has helped make it massively popular.
+TikTok is a vast social media network that currently sees 3.2 million Canadians each month.
+Known for its short-form videos recommended based on what users like, watch, and follow, TikTok has an algorithm-powered ability that serves up the exact content users want to see.
+This feature has helped make it massively popular.

-The social media platform’s popularity, especially among younger people, is poised to grow in the years to come, particularly as Gen Z uses TikTok as a search engine to do everything from finding new restaurants to discovering new products.
+The platform’s popularity with younger generations (43% of 18-29-year-olds and 30% of 30-39-year-olds) is poised to grow in the coming years, particularly as Gen Z uses TikTok as a search engine to do everything from finding new restaurants to discovering new products.

 TikTok is a smart place for your business to be and can help open the door to a new and younger customer base.
 Here are five tips for success when selling on TikTok.